51zero/eel-sdk/README.md

 ![Logo](eel-core/src/main/graphics/eel.png)

-Toolkit for using big data technologies in the small.
+Eel is a toolkit for using big data technologies in the small.

 Latest release [here](http://search.maven.org/#search|ga|1|io-eels)